-Personal information for the person being imme inized Name (Last, First, Middle) Date of Birth (dd-Mon-yyyy) Personal Health Number (PHN) Personal Health Number (PHN) Health information for the person being immunized (If you need more space, use the other side of this form.)
-Does this person have any allergies, including allergies to any vaccine, medicine, or food?
-Does this person have any chronic illness?
-(List all if mo e than one) □ No □ Yes If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? □ No □ Yes □ Not applicable Is this person taking any medicine? /es If yes, describe Is this person pregnant?
-Yes Is this person breastfeeding? □ No □ Yes Has this person had COVID-19 vaccine before?
-No Yes If yes, when?
-Has this person ever had a side effect from COVID-19 If yes, describe □ No □ Yes Has this person had myocarditis or pericarditis within weeks of getting a COVID-19 vaccine? □ No □ Yes Has this person had a COVID-19 infection?
-No Ves If yes, when?
-Has this person had any vaccines in the last 4 weeks?
-If yes, list vaccine and date □ No □ Yes I confirm that I have read the attached COVID-19 vaccine information.
-I know about and understand the risks, benefits, and common side effects of this vaccine.
-Any questions I may have had about this person getting this vaccine have been answered by calling the local public health office or Health Link at 811.
-I understand the information I have been given.
+Personal information for the person being immunized

+(PHN)

+Health information for the person being immunized (If you need more space, use the other side of this form.)

+Does this person have any allergies, including allergies to any vaccine, medicine, or food? ☐ No ☐ Yes If yes, describe

+□ No □ Yes

+If this person is under age 18 years, have they ever had multisystem inflammatory syndrome (MIS-C)? □ No □ Yes □ Not applicable

+ng? □ No □ Yes

+Has this person had COVID-19 vaccine before? ☐ No ☐ Yes If yes, when?

+□ No □ Yes

+accine? □ No □ Yes

+□ No □ Yes

+given.
 I understand this consent is for all doses of the vaccine.
-I will contact the local public health office or the healthcare provider giving the COVID-19 vaccine if this person: • has any changes to their health before getting any dose of the COVID-19 vaccine • has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): Defizer-BioNTech Comirnaty Original (Non-Bivalent) mRNA COVID-19 vaccine (primary series for ages 6 months and older) Moderna SpikeVax Original (Non-Bivalent) mRNA COVID-19 vaccine (primary series for ages 6 months to 5 years) Pfizer-BioNTech Comirnaty Omicron-Containing Bivalent mRNA COVID-19 vaccine (booster dose for ages 5 years and older) Definer bioNtech Comirnaty Omicron-Containing Bivalent mRNA COVID-19 vaccine (Depending which vaccine is recommended for this person at the time of their immunization) Novavax (Nuvaxovid) COVID-19 vaccine (for ages 12 years and older) I understand that I may withdraw this consent at any time by calling the local public health office or healthcare provider giving the COVID-19 vaccine.
+I will contact the local public health and community health centre or the healthcare provider giving the COVID-19 vaccine if this person: has any changes to their health before getting any dose of the COVID-19 vaccine has a severe or unusual side effect after any dose of the COVID-19 vaccine (other than the expected side effects listed on the COVID-19 vaccine information sheet) I consent to this person getting the (only select one): Pfizer-BioNTech Comirnaty Omicron-Containing Bivalent mRNA COVID-19 vaccine (primary series and booster doses for ages 5 years and older) Moderna SpikeVax Omicron-Containing Bivalent mRNA COVID-19 vaccine (primary series for ages 6 months to 4 years and ages 5 years and older with weak immune systems) Either the Pfizer-BioNTech Omicron-Containing Bivalent or Moderna Omicron-Containing Bivalent mRNA COVID-19

+vaccine (Depending which vaccine is recommended for this person at the time of their immunization) □ Novavax (Nuvaxovid) COVID-19 vaccine (for ages 12 years and older) I understand that I may withdraw this consent at any time by calling the local public health and community health centre or healthcare provider giving the COVID-19 vaccine.
 I confirm that I have the legal authority to consent to this immunization.

+and community health centre or

+Other phone

+,

+Other phone

+,

-Printed name of person giving consent Daytime phone Ot her phon е Co-decision-maker dian/Legal representative □ Agen ific decision-maker □ Other Signature of person giving consent Da ate (dd-Mor л-уууу) Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
-This information is used to pr ovide health services, determine eligibility for health services, or to carry out any other purpose authorized by the HIA.
-If you have any questions about this, please ask the healthcare provider giving the immunization or contact your local public health office.
-If you do not know your local public health office, call Health Link at 811 to get this information.
+Alberta Health Services collects health information according to Section 20 of the Health Information Act (HIA).
+This information is used to provide health services, determine eligibility for health services, or to carry out any other purpose authorized by the HIA.
+If you have any questions about this, please ask the healthcare provider giving the immunization or contact your local public health and community health centre.
+If you do not know your local public health and community health centre, call Health Link at 811 to get this information.